 The Chief of Course equipment is responsible for the availability and correct placing of enough spare poles.
 The poles are to be placed so that the competitors are not mislead by them.

-614.1.3 Warm up Slope
+614.1.3 Training on Competition Courses and Warm up Slopes